 Dean S. Rauchwerger

-Dean S. Rauchwerger is a partner with Clausen Miller P.C. concentrating his practice in the handling of complex, multi-million dollar commercial and tort litigation matters on a national basis in both Federal and State Courts.
-Mr. Rauchwerger has prosecuted a variety of loss recovery claims around the country, achieving eight figure, multi-million dollar recoveries.
-Mr. Rauchwerger’s practice has covered extraordinary building fires and a myriad of industrial explosions and other disasters involving substantial property damages and lost profit claims.
-Many of these disasters have been recognized by the National Fire Protection Association on their annual listing of Large Loss Fires and explosions.
-Mr. Rauchwerger’s experience includes the catastrophic fire at the First Interstate Tower in Los Angeles, California; the World Trade Center explosion; the massive explosion of an ammonium nitrate fertilizer manufacturing facility; major explosion and fire at a coal-fired electric utility; flooding of a high-rise New York City office building; rail car explosion involving toluene diisocyanate chemical waste materials; and a host of other industrial accidents and commercial and business disputes.
-In November 2003, Mr. Rauchwerger achieved a record seven figure unanimous jury verdict in Douglas County, Kansas for a 1999 catastrophic manufacturing plant explosion.
+Dean S. Rauchwerger is a partner with Clausen Miller P.C. concentrating his practice in prosecuting and defending complex, high-profile, multi-million dollar commercial and tort litigation matters on a national basis in Federal and State Courts.
+Mr. Rauchwerger has prosecuted a variety of loss recovery claims around the country, including self-insured corporate recoveries against responsible third parties, achieving eight figure, multi-million dollar recoveries.
+Mr. Rauchwerger’s practice has covered extraordinary building fires, large scale industrial accidents and a myriad of explosions and other disasters involving substantial property damages and lost profit claims.
+Many of these disasters have been recognized by the National Fire Protection Association on their annual listing of Large Loss Fires and Explosions.
+Mr. Rauchwerger’s extensive experience includes the catastrophic fire at the First Interstate Tower in Los Angeles, California; the World Trade Center explosion; the massive explosion of an ammonium nitrate fertilizer manufacturing facility; the Holy Name Cathedral fire; major explosion and fire at a coal-fired electric utility; flooding of a high-rise New York City office building; rail car explosion involving toluene diisocyanate chemical waste materials; and a host of other industrial accidents and commercial and business disputes.
+Mr. Rauchwerger achieved a record seven figure unanimous jury verdict in Douglas County, Kansas for a 1999 catastrophic manufacturing plant explosion.

 - J.D.
 Washington University in St. Louis School of Law, 1984